St. Albans Historical Society

 Morgan's Plantation Kitchen Museum (ca. 1846)

-The Morgan’s Kitchen Fall Festival, sponsored by the St. Albans Historical Society, was held Saturday, October 13, 2012 at Morgan’s Kitchen along MacCorkle Ave.
-Activities included apple butter making, cabin tours, and displays, the Ft.
-Lee Scouts, hit/miss engines, and old time music.............
+The 20th Annual Morgan’s Kitchen Fall Festival, sponsored by the St. Albans Historical Society, will be Saturday, October 14, 2023 at historic Morgan’s Kitchen, located along MacCorkle Ave.

 Morgan’s Kitchen History: